 Cover the Vents for a Drier Home

-We can place airtight vent covers over the vents to prevent this outside air, moisture, and even pests from infiltrating your crawl space.
+We can place airtight vent covers over the vents to prevent this outside air and moisture from infiltrating your crawl space and even make it more difficult for pests to get inside.
 If the crawl space has a dirt floor, we can install a heavy-duty 20-mil plastic vapor barrier over it to block surface moisture from seeping into and evaporating in your crawl space.
 You can dehumidify this space as well.